josephmckenna/alphasoft/README.md

 ///< --------------------------------------------------------------------------
-///< 0.
+///< 1.
 PREREQUISITES
 ///< --------------------------------------------------------------------------
 Root, Geant4, VMC, VGM and Geant4_vmc need to be installed in your system.
 Instructions on how to install such packages are available in install_VMC.txt.
-A "pre_setup.sh" and a "env_setup.sh" utility are available in the input subdirectory.
+Shell scripts ("pre_setup.sh" and a "env_setup.sh") are also available in the input subdirectory.
 The a2mc has been tested with:
 -> root 6.22/06, geant4 10.07,     VGM 4.8, VMC 1.0.p3, geant4_vmc 5.3
 -> root 6.22/02, geant4 10.06.p02, VGM 4.8, VMC 1.0.p3, geant4_vmc 5.2